Lore - Technology in the Cataclysm

 Computers and software

 Exodii computers and software are somewhat less advanced (at least superficially) on average than our or CDDA Earth.
-This is largely the result of them being kludged together from completely incompatible sources over decades to millenia.
+This is largely the result of them being kludged together from completely incompatible sources over decades to millennia.
 They do as much computing as possible using wetware.
-The Exodii neural uplink is able to function as a compatability bus for a lot of software, but it is very slow: literally, a human brain can take input from one piece of software and figure out how to output it to another.
+The Exodii neural uplink is able to function as a compatibility bus for a lot of software, but it is very slow: literally, a human brain can take input from one piece of software and figure out how to output it to another.
 Over time it can be trained to do this quickly, and over more time, train a machine to do it automatically, but it’s not fast and it’s not reliable.

 The Exodii do not have the capacity to develop novel microprocessors and things like that, but they can print existing designs according to spec, mostly as needed for CBMs.